cakephp/docs/en/tutorials-and-examples/cms/installation.rst

 your database.
 If not, you may need to install additional PHP extensions, or set directory permissions.

-Next, we will build our :doc:`Database and create our first model </tutorials-and-examples/cms/database>`.
+Next, we will build our :doc:`Database</tutorials-and-examples/cms/database>`.